mitsuba-renderer/drjit/docs/freeze.rst

 ~~~~~~~~~~~~~~~~~~~~

 A common pattern when rendering scenes or running an optimization loop is to use
-the iteration index, e.g. as a seed to initialize a random number generator.
+the iteration index, e.g., as a seed to initialize a random number generator.
 This is also supported in a frozen function, however passing the iteration count
 as a plain Python integer will cause the function to be re-recorded each time,
 resulting in lower performance than not using frozen functions.